 - 1. DRWV will, as co-counsel in E.H., et al., v.
-MATIN, et al. (also known as the Hartley case), continue to advocate and litigate for sufficient, appropriate statewide community based services for individuals with mental illness in order to decrease institutionalization and increase the availability of accessible and affordable community-based services.
-(PAIMI) - 2.
-DRWV will systemically monitor and advocate for individuals found eligible for services under the Medicaid Title XIX Home and Community Based Waiver programs in West Virginia to ensure access to self-direction, choice of providers and quality services in their home community.
+MATIN, et al. (also known as the Hartley case), continue to advocate and litigate for sufficient, appropriate state-wide community based services for individuals with mental illness in order to decrease institutionalization and increase the availability of accessible and affordable community-based services.
+(PADD, PAIMI) - 2.
+DRWV will systemically monitor and advocate for individuals found eligible for services under the Medicaid Title XIX Home and Community Based Waiver programs in West Virginia to ensure client centered services, choice of providers and quality services in their home community.
+(PADD, PAIR, PATBI) - 3.
+DRWV will provide direct advocacy services for up to twenty (20) individuals found eligible for services under the three Medicaid Title XIX Home and Community Based Waiver programs, or Medicaid Personal Care in West Virginia to ensure access to client centered services, choice of providers and quality services in their home community.
 (PADD, PAIR, PATBI)

-- 3. DRWV will provide direct advocacy services for up to twenty (20) individuals found eligible for services under the three Medicaid Title XIX Home and Community Based Waiver programs, or Medicaid Personal Care in West Virginia to ensure access to self-direction, choice of providers and quality services in their home community.
-(PADD, PATBI, PAIR) - 4.
-DRWV will collaborate with the West Virginia Developmental Disabilities Council (WVDDC) and other relevant entities, to ensure that individuals with intellectual/developmental disabilities are discharged from psychiatric hospitals to the community in a timely manner with appropriate placements and supports.
+- 4. DRWV will collaborate with the West Virginia Developmental Disabilities Council (WVDDC) and other relevant entities, to ensure that individuals with intellectual/developmental disabilities are discharged from psychiatric hospitals to the community in a timely manner with appropriate placements and supports.
 (PADD) - 5.
 DRWV will systemically monitor and advocate for children to receive mental health services in the community.
+(PAIMI) - 6.
+DRWV will advocate/litigate for the civil rights of children with disabilities who have been abused and neglected while they were dependent on the WV child welfare system.
+(PADD, PAIMI) - 7.
+DRWV will advocate/litigate for the civil rights of individuals with disabilities who have been found not guilty by reason of mental illness.
 (PAIMI)